Fresh tomatoes grown in your own garden are great to have. However, they are not as enjoyable when they have tough skin.

 Tough Tomato Skins Caused by Intense Sunlight

-Intense sunlight can also lead to tough skin on your tomatoes.
+Tomato plants need direct sun to grow properly, but intense sunlight can also lead to tough skin on your tomatoes.
 One way this happens is when strong sunlight raises the temperature of the fruit itself.

 As mentioned earlier, excessive heat can lead to tough skins on tomatoes, and intense sunlight makes this problem even worse.